Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Comparing the time evolution with a stochastic process

+Note that the experiments a) and b) above are different but can be combined: we could do many random experiments, each of them would be dependent on a parameter.
+This fact is important in Section~\ref{sec:timetranslation}.

+In the remaining of this section, we comment on conditioned probability and the random walk.
 It is well-known that quantum mechanics can be described as the Wick-rotation of a Wiener stochastic process~\cite{nonperturbativefoundations}.
 In other words, the time evolution in Quantum Mechanics is a Wiener process for imaginary time.
 This is the origin of the Feynman's path integral approach to Quantum Mechanics and Quantum Field Theory.

 Since the Wiener process is one of the best known L\'{e}vi processes---a L\'{e}vi process is the continuous-time analog of a random walk---this fact often leads to an identification of Quantum Mechanics with a random walk.
 In particular, it often leads to an identification of the probabilities calculated in Quantum Mechanics with conditioned probabilities---the next state in a random walk is conditioned by the previous state.